Ali Larijani: Career

 Larijani is a former commander of the Revolutionary Guards.
-Larijani served as the deputy minister of labour and social affairs and then was appointed deputy minister of information and communications technology.
-In March 1994, he was appointed as head of the Islamic Republic of Iran Broadcasting, replacing Mohammad Hashemi Rafsanjani in the post.
+Larijani served as the deputy minister of labor and social affairs.
+Then it was appointed deputy minister of information and communications technology.
+In March 1994, he was appointed head of the Islamic Republic of Iran Broadcasting, replacing Mohammad Hashemi Rafsanjani in the post.
 He was in office until 21 July 2004 and was succeeded by Ezzatollah Zarghami after serving ten years in the post.
 He became security adviser to Supreme Leader Ayatollah Ali Khamenei in August 2004.

 Larijani was a presidential candidate for the 2005 presidential elections, where he ranked sixth, winning 5.94% of the votes.
 He was considered the most important presidential candidate of the conservative alliance for the 2005 presidential elections.
 He was supported by the Islamic Society of Engineers (ISE), among other conservative groups.
-He had been announced as the final choice of the conservative Council for Coordination of the Forces of the Revolution, which was made from representatives of some influential conservative parties and organizations.
+He had been announced as the final choice of the conservative Council for Coordination of the Forces of the Revolution, made from representatives of some influential conservative parties and organizations.
 However, he proved to be the least popular of the three conservative candidates, the others being Mahmoud Ahmadinejad (second rank in the first round, winner in the second round) and Mohammad Bagher Ghalibaf (fourth rank in the first round).

-In 2005, Larijani was appointed secretary of the Supreme National Security Council, a body which helps draw up nuclear and other policies, by Khamenei.
+In 2005, Larijani was appointed the Supreme National Security Council secretary.
+This body helps draw up nuclear and other policies by Khamenei.
 He replaced Hassan Rouhani in the post.
-As chief nuclear negotiator, Iranian analysts said he differed with the president over how to pursue negotiations with his European counterparts and say he backed a more pragmatic approach.
+As a chief nuclear negotiator, Iranian analysts said he differed with the president over how to pursue negotiations with his European counterparts and say he backed a more pragmatic approach.

 As Iran's top nuclear envoy, Larijani said on 25 April 2007 that he expected "new ideas" from senior EU official Javier Solana at talks on resolving the deadlock between Tehran's refusal to freeze its nuclear programme and United Nations Security Council demands that it do so.